 A process to replace lost NCT should be agreed following consultation through the local consultative committee (LCC).
 This process should include the timeframe in which NCT lost as a consequence of planned school activities will be replaced and options for how it may be replaced.
 NB: The arrangements for replacement of NCT lost due to planned school activities need to be determined in advance.
 These should not include going below the minimum NCT award-entitlement in future weeks, even when there is additional NCT in previous weeks.

 What can be done to assist in replacing NCT lost due to planned school activities?

 Step 1: Ensure a data capture system is in place in the school.
-(The QTU is negotiating for an enhancement to OneSchool but this will not be immediately available).

 Step 2: The teacher/school leader identifies the amount of award NCT that has been/will be lost due to the planned school activity.

 Step 3: Teachers and the school leader explore options for how this NCT may be replaced

 NB: Teachers make decisions about how they use their award entitlement to NCT, consequently decisions on how/when lost NCT is replaced must be made in partnership with the teacher and the school leader.